-Property and equipment are stated at cost.
+Property and equipment are stated at cost, if purchased, and fair market value at the date of donation, if donated.
 Expenditures for maintenance, repairs and renewals are charged to expense as incurred.
 Expenditures for additions, improvements and replacements in excess of \$750 are added to the property and equipment accounts and depreciated over their estimated useful lives.
 When assets are retired or sold, the related costs and accumulated depreciation are removed from the accounts, and any gain or loss on disposition is recognized in income.

 Depreciation is provided under the straight-line method over the estimated useful lives of the respective assets.
 Property and equipment (consisting of furniture and equipment) is depreciated over estimated useful lives of 3 to 10 years.
-Depreciation expense was \$5,225 and \$6,013 for the years ended June 30, 2022 and 2021, respectively.
+Depreciation expense was \$1,919 and \$5,225 for the years ended June 30, 2023 and 2022, respectively.